mischa78/boxroom/README.md

 Security issue
 --------------
-An issue was discovered that gave users the possibility of accessing files they don't have read permissions for.
+A bug was discovered that let users access files they don't have read permissions for.
 To make sure that you are not affected by this do one of the following:

  * Upgrade to the latest master branch source version
  * Upgrade to [Boxroom v2.1](https://github.com/mischa78/boxroom/releases/tag/v2.1)